RiskoZoSlovenska/hufets/README.md

 # HUFETS: **HU**man-**F**riendly **E**xpressions for **T**ext **S**earching

 HUFETS is a minimalistic "regex" for searching within written text.
-It's meant to be forgiving to write and readable even by non-programmers.
+It's meant to be:
+* Forgiving to write
+* Easily readable even for non-programmers
+* Safe

 The basic gist is: